sumukh-sansare-simform/KafkaStockStream/README.md

 - **Kafka Connection Issues**: Ensure Kafka and ZooKeeper are running and check the bootstrap server address in `appsettings.json`.
 - **Alpha Vantage API Limits**: Free API keys have usage limits.
 If you encounter errors, you might need to wait or obtain a premium API key.
 - **Consumer Group Already Exists**: If you see warnings about consumer groups, you can reset offsets or use a new group ID in the configuration.
-- **JVM Memory Issues**: If Kafka crashes due to memory constraints, adjust the JVM heap size in Kafka's `kafka-server-start.sh` script.
+- **Port Conflicts**: If ports 9092 or 2181 are already in use, configure different ports in Kafka/ZooKeeper settings.
-- **Network Connectivity**: Verify that there are no firewall rules blocking the required ports (9092 for Kafka, 2181 for ZooKeeper).
+- **Message Serialization Errors**: Ensure the TradeEvent model properties match the data structure expected in serialization/deserialization.
-- **CSV File Access**: Ensure the application has write permissions to the ConsumedTrades directory.
+- **Missing Dependencies**: Run `dotnet restore` if you encounter assembly loading exceptions.
-- **Schema Errors**: If messages fail to serialize/deserialize, check that your `TradeEvent` model matches the data coming from Alpha Vantage.
+- **File Permission Issues**: Ensure the application has write permissions to the ConsumedTrades directory.

 ## Project Communication Flow

 ### Data Flow Architecture

 ```